-Are you looking for a comparison of a VPS vs dedicated server?
+Are you looking for a comparison of GoDaddy dedicated server hosting vs VPS?
 Well, then you’ve come to the right place.
-By the end of this article, you will have a foundational understanding of the two hosting solutions, how they differ, and the benefits that each offer.
+By the end of this article, you will have a foundational understanding of the two GoDaddy hosting solutions, how they differ, and the benefits that each offer.

 Off the bat, you may be wondering just what is a VPS and dedicated server?
 Glad you asked.
 We’ll be covering that in more depth here in a moment.
 But to get us started, here are the basics to know.